ethan-j-xu/Ethan_Xu_coding_challenge/README.md

     - If you left your code and came back to it three years later, could you still understand it?
 - Explanation
     - How clearly did you explain your thinking process and solution?
-    - Bonus points will be given for clear, succinct comments within the code.
+    -We are looking for clear, succinct comments within the code.
 Overly lengthy comments may not be considered as good explanations.
-- Bonus Points (will not hurt your application, only help it)
-    - Explained in each level!

 **Q: How do I use Github?**
 A: Follow the steps below: